Surface Chemistry, Absorption, Adsorption, Application and Uses

 Absorption (Chemistry)

-Example:- Chalk in water, Tea biscuit, sponge put in water it takes up water the water enter the whole body of the sponge.
+Example:- Chalk in water, Tea biscuit, sponge put in water it takes up water the water enters the whole body of the sponge.

 Absorbable and Absorbent